MatSaf123/neat-retro-pong/README.md

 	DefaultConnectionGene(key=(-2, 0), weight=2.5728533470496604, enabled=False)
 	DefaultConnectionGene(key=(-1, 0), weight=-2.0634971801223627, enabled=True)
 ```

+It is interesting to see such a minimal topology here, and that despite the fact all inputs were connected to all outputs at the start,
+NEAT decided to remove part of the connections.

 Avg fitness progression through generations (max achievable score was 4 because of timesteps set to 800.
 More timesteps == more time to play game == more points during training):